 Well, I turned on my equipment and everything was regular.
 Def Leppard guys were using the same energy and also turned on their computers without any problem.
 Both bands performed checks of lines and everything was fine, so we went out to dinner.

 During dinner, it began to rain.
 You will not believe it!
 We were at 44 oC all day, so we did not expect this to happen.
 I ran to the facility to cover everything and all I found was smoke coming out of the consoles Def Leppard and FOH team frantically pulling the plug.
 Immediately I put energy into my own team.

-To sum up the story, then we went to dinner, the boys of the local sound company needed another outlet on the front.
-They removed our energy and added a block and connected multisalidas all over again, without the respective measurements.
-Blocking power output was reversed.
+To summarize the story, after we went to dinner, the guys from the local sound company needed another outlet in the front.
+They removed our energy and added a multi-pass block and connected everything again, without making the respective measurements.
+The energy output block was reversed.
 I already told you what can happen when something like this happens.